Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 Installation
 ------------

+Download the last release [`UniversalViewer.zip`] from the list of releases (the master does not contain the javascript UniversalViewer library).

-Uncompress files and rename module folder "UniversalViewer".
+Uncompress files and rename module folder "`UniversalViewer`".

 Then install it like any other Omeka module.

 If you don’t have an IIIF Server, install the module [IIIF Server].

-If you need to display big images (bigger than 1 to 10 MB according to your server), install the module [OpenLayersZoom], a module  that convert big images like maps and deep paintings, and any other images, into tiles in order to load and zoom them instantly.
+If you need to display big images (bigger than 1 to 10 MB according to your server and your network), use an external image server, or create tiles with [IIIF Server].
+The tiling means that big images like maps and deep paintings, and any other images, are converted into tiles in order to load and zoom them instantly.

 Only one option can be set in the main config (the manifest property, if any).
-The other can be set differently for each site:
+The other can be set differently for each site, in the site settings:

 - in site settings for the integration of the player;
 - in the json file "config.json" of UniversalViewer for the player itself: copy